It can be tough to lose weight through changes to diet and exercise alone. If you can relate to that, we see you.

 They each showed similar results.
 For one, people tended to lose weight faster when they started taking Mounjaro.
 After roughly six months, the rate of loss starts to slow (this happens earlier if you stay on a 5mg dose).
 And then results generally level out at 72-76 weeks.

-How much you lose also depends on the strength of Mounjaro you’re taking: higher doses usually lead to a greater loss.
-According to clinical trial data reported by the manufacturer, the mean loss after 72 weeks for people who stayed on 5mg was 16%, while for those on 10mg it was 21.4%.
-People taking 15mg lost 22.5%.
+How much you lose also depends on the strength of Mounjaro you’re taking.
+Higher doses usually lead to a greater loss.
+According to clinical trial data reported by the manufacturer, after 72 weeks the mean loss was:

 Mounjaro weight loss: Week-by-week tips